Thylacine: Feeding and diet

 It has been suggested on the basis of the canine teeth and limb bones that the thylacine was a solitary pounce-pursuit predator that hunted smaller prey with trophic niches similar to relatively smaller canids like the coyote, and that it was not as specialised as large canids, hyaenids and felids of today: its canine lacked the adaptation for producing slashing or deep penetrating bites, and its anatomy was not suited for running fast in high speed.
 However, the trappers reported it as an ambush predator hunting alone or in pairs mainly at night.
 The elbow joint morphology and the forelimb anatomy of the thylacine also suggest that the animal was most likely an ambush predator.
+A 2026 analysis of archival footage found that the thylacine's walking locomotion was most consistent with that of opportunistic pouncing predators, although the authors cautioned that the available footage represented only a limited part of its locomotor repertoire.

 The stomach of a thylacine was very muscular, capable of distending to allow the animal to eat large amounts of food at one time, probably an adaptation to compensate for long periods when hunting was unsuccessful and food scarce.
 In captivity, thylacines were fed a wide variety of foods, including dead rabbits and wallabies as well as beef, mutton, horse and, occasionally, poultry.
 There is a report of a captive thylacine that refused to eat dead wallaby flesh or to kill and eat a live wallaby offered to it, but "ultimately it was persuaded to eat by having the smell of blood from a freshly killed wallaby put before its nose."
+Thylacines kept at the London Zoo opportunistically caught and ate pigeons.